SMART Modified Tour: 1995 season

-The 1995 season held 10 races.
+The 1995 season held ten races.
 The season began at Summerville Speedway on April 1, and ended at Caraway Speedway on October 29.
 At the season opener, defending series champ Tim Arre started his title defense off well by winning the event.
 Tim Arre won his fifth and his final series race at Myrtle Beach Speedway on September 2, holding off Gary Myers after the duo swapped the lead multiple times during the event.
 At Franklin County Speedway on October 7, Jay Foley captured his first series victory, leading the last 69 laps.
 This race had a significance to Kenny Minter.
 Minter was racing in memory of his dad, winning the pole and leading the first 81 laps.
-However, a two-tire stop doomed Minter to 14th.
+However, a two-tire stop doomed Minter to fourteenth.
 Tragedy struck during the final season race at Caraway Speedway.
-On lap 87 of the 200 lap race, the cars of Kenny Minter and Brian King touched entering Turn 3, and Minter's car slammed the outer retaining wall before coming back across and coming to rest in Turn 4.
+On lap 87 of the 200 lap race, the cars of Kenny Minter and Brian King touched entering turn three, and Minter's car slammed the outer retaining wall before coming back across and coming to rest in Turn 4.
 Minter was taken to Randolph Memorial Hospital in Asheboro, where he was pronounced dead from his injuries.
 There were five different winners during the season.
 Junior Miller won the most races, with five, and his third season championship (by 145 points over runner-up Bobby Hutchens).

 1995 top 10 points standings

 1996 season

-The 1996 season held 12 races.
+The 1996 season held twelve races.
 The season began on March 30 at Summerville Speedway, and ended at Caraway Speedway on October 27.
 Gary Myers avenged a heartbreaking loss in the 1995 Summerville race to claim victory in the 1996 season opener at Summerville.
 Frank Fleming won the final S.M.A.R.T. event at North Wilkesboro Speedway on September 14.
 There were five different winners during the season.
 Frank Fleming and Junior Miller tied for the most victories, with four each.
-Gary Myers won the season championship by just 10 points over runner-up Frank Fleming, and by 74 points over third place finisher Jay Foley.
+Gary Myers won the season championship by just ten points over runner-up Frank Fleming, and by 74 points over third place finisher Jay Foley.
 Myers's car owner, 1989 champion Phillip Smith, had retired from regular competition in 1995 to become a car owner.